Works in Progress: Lightning Rounds

 Works-in-Progress: Lightning Rounds is an option only for in-person presentations and individual presenters.

-Only individual presenters (no co-presenting groups) will have the opportunity to select this format.
-There is no virtual option and individuals must present in-person.
-The presentation location for this platform will be held at the Price Science Commons Visualization Lab (Vizlab) Presentation slides (five slides maximum) may accompany the presentation, but slides are not required.
+• Only individual presenters (no co-presenting groups) may select this format.
+All participants must present in person.
+The presentation location for this platform will be held at the Price Science Commons Visualization Lab (Vizlab).
+Presentation may create up to five slides, but slides are not required.
 There will be a PowerPoint slide template provided for this format, that needs to be converted to PDF format for the presentation.

 Examples of Works in Progress Presentations